 Application for Financial Assistance

-Applications to the Discretionary Fund, the Childcare Fund, the Nursing Discretionary Fund and the International Hardship fund (for students from outside the UK) are now being accepted for the academic year starting in September 2022.
+Applications to the Childcare fund, the Nursing Discretionary fund and the International Hardship fund (for students from outside the UK) for 2023/2024 are now open.
+Applications for the Discretionary fund open at the end of September, any applications received before then will be considered after that date.

-Please note that in the past two years the university received a substantial increase in the Discretionary funds in order to help students with pandemic related hardship, including students from outside the UK.
+Please note that in the past the academic years 2020/21 and 2021/22 the university received a substantial increase in the Discretionary funds in order to help students with pandemic related hardship, including students from outside the UK.
 This funding has now come to an end and the funds have returned to pre-pandemic levels.
-This means that it is unlikely that students will be able to be supported in the way that they may have been during the academic years 2020/21 and 2022/22, with successful applicants receiving lower awards.
+This means that it is unlikely that students will be able to be supported in the way that they may have been during the academic years 2020/21 and 2021/22, with successful applicants receiving lower awards.
 This applies especially to students from outside the UK as the International Hardship Fund returns to being a small fund provided by the university.

 The form can be used for those that wish to apply to the Discretionary Fund, the Childcare Fund, the Nursing Discretionary Fund and the International Hardship Fund.
 The form does not have a ‘save’ facility so you should ensure that you have all the information required as you will need to complete sections on your income and expenditure.
 If you are an undergraduate student we need you to show income and expenditure for the academic year (8 months) so for example in the box marked ‘Student Loan’ you will show your whole loan for the year and in ‘Rent/Mortgage’ you will show your monthly payments multiplied by 8.
 Postgraduate students will show their income/expenditure for their academic year which could be 12 months or less.
 There are amounts for the standard academic year that are regarded as reasonable, these should be multiplied up for those living with a partner and/or dependent children-